 Previously, the region that was home to the Paquimé settlement as early as the period of 1250 CE shows evidence of a breeding facility complete with an extensive array of cages, and small adobe structures to indicate hatcheries.
 There were other proofs of an established settlement as well.
 A cave discovered in 2016 housed a collection of cloths, tools, and pottery.
 In addition to those items, a mummified scarlet macaw was also discovered.
 Its body indicated that there was likely an earlier established trade system in place.
 This created a curiosity for scientists, who have already assumed that desirable earlier trade existed within the regions surrounding the discovered settlement.

 With the recovery of hundreds of scarlet macaw bones, a detailed carbon-dated process was undertaken, along with detailed DNA testing.
 The finding was that the bones exhibited the same DNA structure, indicating the existence of a breeding facility that pre-dates that of Paquimé.
-The carbon dating put the bones at a time of around 900 CE to upwards of 1200 CE.
+The carbon dating put the bones at a time of around 900 CE to upward of 1200 CE.
 Technically, there are five groupings of mitochondrial DNA that easily decide the type of scarlet macaw in question.
 Of the hundreds of bones tested, they all fit into that single group that pretty much assured they derived from the same collection of birds.